safe-graph/RioGNN/README.md

 Note that the model will stop early when reinforcement learning has explored all depths.
-- The default value of parameter `--ALAPHA` is `10`, which means that the accuracy of different depths of reinforcement learning tree will be progressive with 0.1, 0.01, 0.001, etc, if you want to conduct more width and depth experiments, please adjust here.
+- The default value of parameter `--ALAPHA` is `10`, which means that the accuracy of different depths of reinforcement learning tree will be progressive with 0.1, 0.01, 0.001, etc.
+If you want to conduct more width and depth experiments, please adjust here.

 \* For other dataset and parameter settings, please refer to the arg parser in `train.py`.